deckgo/studio-kit/README.md

 npm install
 ```

-## Usage

-▶️ To start this presentation locally, run the following command line:
+▶️ To start it locally, run the following command line:

 ```
 npm run start